-Uncomplicated cases: The treatment is mainly supportive which includes antipyretics, fluids and antibiotics for only bacterial super infection(s).
-The WHO recommend Vitamin- A supplementation for 2 days with the dose of 50,000IU in <6 months, 100,000 IU in 6-11 months, 200,000IU in >12 months and for children with ophthalmologic evidence of Vitamin- A deficiency, doses should be repeated on day 2 and 28.Antibiotics should be prescribed to treat eye and ear infections, and pneumonia [10].
+Uncomplicated CASES: The treatment is mainly supportive which includes antipyretics, fluids and antibiotics for only bacterial super infection(s).
+The WHO recommend Vitamin- A supplementation for 2 days with the dose of 50,000IU in <6 months, 100,000 IU in 6-11 months, 200,000IU in >12 months and for children with ophthalmologic evidence of Vitamin- A deficiency, doses should be repeated on day 2 and 28.
+Antibiotics should be prescribed to treat eye and ear infections, and pneumonia [10].

-Complicated cases: Pneumonia complicated cases should be referred to the health care facility immediately after Vitamin- A supplementation [10].
+Complicated cASES: Pneumonia complicated cases should be referred to the health care facility immediately after Vitamin- A supplementation [10].

-References and guideline links are available at online version at www.nih.org.pk and http://dmc.gov.pk/
+References and Guideline links: References and guideline links are available at online version at www.nih.org.pk and h1p://dmc.gov.pk/